Festive Food Waste: Why and How to Avoid it

 5. Rethink food labels

 Consumers tend to follow food date labels very literally, which can often lead to them throwing out ingredients and produce that is perfectly fine.
-Commercial food manufacturers are being asked by WRAP to rethink the way they label their products.

 6. Plan portion sizes

-7. Allow customers to take leftovers home
+7. Allow customers and staff to take leftovers home

 Food left on a customer’s plate is no longer viable for anything else other than the bin.
 In that case, why not offer to pack it up for them so they can enjoy it later?
-Whilst most people will ask for a ‘doggy bag’ on their own, others might need prompting.
-Asking them if they’d like that option might get them to think about it and accept your offer.

 8. Distribution and donations